 - Chicken and veggie stir fry served with brown rice

 - Grilled salmon or lean meat served with steamed or roasted veggies

 - Tuna pasta bake made with a tomato base loaded with veggies such as capsicum and baby spinach

-- Batch make veggie and legume loaded soups and casseroles
+- Veggie and legume loaded soups and casseroles

 A list helps centre your focus on what you need as opposed to what you want.
 Bonus that it will save you having to go back to the supermarket during the week!
 Use your plan for meals over the week to guide devising the shopping list, plus throw in some other core staples for brekkies, lunch and snacks.
 Ensure your list includes plenty of nutrient-dense foods such as:

 - Seasonal fruit and veg or frozen varieties

 - Lean proteins such as skinless chicken, fish, lean beef/lamb, eggs, tinned legumes, tinned fish and vegetarian alternatives such as tofu